 Henry David Thoreau, an American writer and philosopher, said that, "The man of genius knows what he is aiming at; nobody else knows."
 Thoreau reminds us that some artists labor their entire lives to produce work that only they can truly comprehend while onlookers scratch their heads and rudely ask, "What's that?"

 During a recent trip to Detroit, Michigan, I came across a very interesting art exhibit, but It wasn't inside a museum.
 Instead, it was outside in the midst of a city neighborhood.
 Several streets displayed colorfully-painted abandoned houses and found objects.
 One house had yellow, green, red, and orange dots painted all over the exterior; another was covered with very large numbers.
 Painted objects and sculpture were everywhere!
-Most of the houses had small collections of art, toys, and household items fixed to the exteriors.
+Most of the houses had small collections of art, toys, and household items glued or nailed to their exteriors.
 The front yards and backyards hosted smaller exhibits of painted cars, bikes, TVs, and furniture.

 It was all oddly disturbing yet fascinating to think that someone would be allowed to do such a thing with this much real estate!